frethop/librvr2/README.md

     wake();

-The code should refuse to start without "init_port()" being called.
+The code should refuse to start without "init_port()" being called....

 A note should be made about sensors and notifications.  "init_port()" starts a thread that fields all the input from the RVR.
 Sensor data and notifications are registered and accessible via "get_..." calls.
 See sensor.h for a list of calls and sensortest files for examples.